 Owner and Trainer

-Jill began riding at the age of 7.
-She trained with Don and Kathy Kerron at Sunwood Farms in Beaverton and with Vicki Zacharias at Rain Creek Farms in Oregon City.
+Jill was born and raised in Portland, Oregon.
+She began riding at the age of 7 with Don and Kathy Kerron at Sunwood Farms and then Vicki Zacharias at Rain Creek Farms.
 Her passion for horses led her to compete in the AA Show Circuit from California to Canada as a junior and into her adult years.
 She won numerous awards, locally and nationally in the Children's Hunter and Equitation Divisions.
 She later transitioned to the jumper ring and learned the ins and outs of the jumpers competition.

 Jill took a brief hiatus from the hunter/jumper world to get married and have a beautiful daughter.
-As her daughter developed the same passion for the sport, it is then that she realized that she was meant to teach.
+As her daughter developed the same passion for the sport, she realized that she was meant to teach.
 Since founding the Quiet Rein Riding School in 2008, Jill has coached her green riders through their first local shows and her more seasoned riders through rated shows with great success.
-Her students have won numerous awards in both local, regional, and open level of shows.
-Additionally, Jill is highly involved in the hunter/jumper community.
+Her students have won numerous awards in both local, regional, and open level of shows, including the Oregon Hunter Jumper Association Medal Finals.
+Jill obtained her Level I United States Hunter Jumper Association ("USHJA") certification in 2010.

 Robin was born and raised in Tucson, Arizona and she began riding at 8 years old.
 She first competed in the hunters before transitioning into jumpers in her teens.
 Robin trained with Debbi Long of Long Farms and Ashley Stannard of Ashbrook Farms in Tucson.
 She has competed successfully in the southwest in both the hunter and jumper ring.